Updated: Apr 21

 Where to Spot Whitetips

-Many of the destinations booked by Bluewater Travel offer access to whitetip reef sharks You can spot them throughout Southeast Asia, all around the islands of the South Pacific and the Indian Ocean, and in eastern Pacific destinations such as Galapagos, Cocos, and Socorro.
+Many of the dive travel destinations booked by Bluewater Travel offer access to whitetip reef sharks.
+You can spot them throughout Southeast Asia, all around the islands of the South Pacific and the Indian Ocean, and in eastern Pacific destinations such as Galapagos, Cocos, and Socorro.
 The world's highest population of whitetips can be found in Tubbataha Reefs Natural Park, a stunningly isolated reef system in the Philippines, only accessible via liveaboard.

 But despite its wide distribution and apparently common status, the whitetip reef shark is listed as 'Vulnerable' by the IUCN.
 Their limited habitat and slow reproductive process make them especially susceptible to the effects of fishing.
 Our partners at Shark Allies are working to protect whitetip reef sharks, along with other endangered shark and ray species, and you can read more about their work here.